anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Members in good standing on leave for more than two (2) years must reapply for membership.

 ### Temporary Suspension
-An Association franchise may be placed on temporary suspension by the President and are subject to rules set forth in [Classification; Standing](#classification-standing).
+An League franchise may be placed on temporary suspension by the President and are subject to rules set forth in [Classification; Standing](#classification-standing).

 ### Indefinite Suspension
-An Association franchise may be placed on indefinite suspension by the President and subject to rules set forth in [Classification; Standing](#classification-standing).
+An League franchise may be placed on indefinite suspension by the President and subject to rules set forth in [Classification; Standing](#classification-standing).
 Violations that may result in indefinite suspension are as follows:

-1. Conduct detrimental to the objectives of the Association.
+1. Conduct detrimental to the objectives of the League.
 1. Two (2) forfeits of a game in one season.
 A team that is indefinitely suspended two consecutive seasons for violation of this subsection shall not be permitted to reapply for reinstatement unless a change in management is presented to the league.
-The new management must be approved by the Association President and ratified by a majority of the association members.
+The new management must be approved by the League President and ratified by a majority of the League members.
 1. Tampering with players on the roster of another member franchise.
-Tampering shall be defined as the deliberate solicitation, without consent, by one Association member of a player who has made at least an oral commitment to play for another Association franchise.
+Tampering shall be defined as the deliberate solicitation, without consent, by one League member of a player who has made at least an oral commitment to play for another League franchise.
 1. Consumption of alcoholic beverages on or in close proximity to the playing fields as detailed in [League Standings](#league-standings)
-1. Violation of any written policies set forth by the issuer of any permits for field use by the Association.
+1. Violation of any written policies set forth by the issuer of any permits for field use by the League.
 1. Failure to comply with any of the stated codes of conduct as set forth in this document.

 ### Reinstatement